peepi-com-br/vuetify-tiptap/README.md

 ### Mentions

-You just need to pass the `mentionItems` prop to the component.
+You just need set `:mention="true"` and pass the `mentionItems` prop to the component.
 It accepts an array or a function that returns an array of items like:

 ```js
   mentionItems = [{text: 'User', value: 1, avatar: 'http://image.png'}]